codeisland/codeisland.github.io/_drafts/2015-03-16-nicole-pollock.md

 With a top-five seasonal snowfall coming almost all in a six week stretch this past winter, shoveling out the elderly or infirm became a critical service.
 According to our speakers, some people were snowed in for over a week.
 Kate and Marisa deployed a force of volunteer shovelers, and they got the job done.

-While they always could use more volunteers, they felt like they could have been more effective if they had better tools to manage what has rapidly become a very large program.
-Mostly using spreadsheets and hand-entered texts, they vet the volunteers (a crucial safety issue), field the service requests, assign the volunteers requests, communicate the assignment to the volunteers and follow up on performance.
+While they could always use more volunteers, they felt like they could have been more effective if they had better tools to manage what has rapidly become a very large program.
+Mostly using spreadsheets, hand-entered texts and 3rd-party read-only databases, they:

+# vet the volunteers (a crucial safety issue)
+# field the service requests
+# assign the volunteers requests
+# communicate the assignment to the volunteers
+# follow up on performance.

 In the discussion, we explored a range of approaches and learned about the safety and privacy concerns that make this service uncomfortable with a public platforms like the admirable (Snowcrew)[http://snowcrew.org].